FrancescElies/Four-Point-Invoice-Transform-with-OpenCV/README.md

 # image-to-scan

-If you have an image of a document maybe you would like to crop everything outside the document and correct the angle from which the photo was taken, in that case this command line tool might help.
+If you have an image of a document and you would like to crop everything outside the document and correct the angle from which the photo was taken, in that case this command line tool might be for you.

 <details>
 <summary>Notes</summary>